 A fresh, ripe fig warm from the sun is one of the most delicious things you will ever taste – seriously, put this one on your bucket list!
 As I live in the Northeast US, the local fig season is short and figs shipped in from other states are good but not the same.This traditional, simple, quick recipe takes good figs and makes them great.

 A hot oven, a little orange juice, lemon peel and a bit of honey (or agave) and you’re good to go.
-I often make these for breakfast on a lazy Saturday with sliced almonds on top.
+I will concede this isn’t the most challenging bake you’ll ever make.
+But I have looked into the BakeryClasses.in recommended professional baking courses in order to allow me to attempt even more complicated bakes I often make these for breakfast on a lazy Saturday with sliced almonds on top.
 They also make a beautiful, light dessert at fancy dinners.
 However, whenever you choose to indulge, these sticky sweet gems of pink velvety goodness will not disappoint!

 You’ll find these crunchy sesame bread sticks wherever you go in Greece.
 With dozens of varieties to suit every taste, some are sweet, some savory and made with everything from honey and cinnamon to zucchini.
 Kritsinia are delicious with coffee for breakfast or snack and are a perfect side to any lunch or dinner.